Skip to main content

 What if your students questioned every AI response before accepting it?
 What if they could spot a hallucination, trace a claim, and make their own judgement?
 These courses give you the frameworks, activities, and prompts to make critical AI literacy a classroom habit.

 Each course tackles a different dimension of critical AI literacy.
-Start with Fact or Fiction today, with two more courses launching soon.
+Start with Fact or Fiction today, with the next course launching soon.

 Fact or Fiction